Y2d1337/Cyber-Defenders/HireMe/Challenge WriteUp.md

 > **Flag: 16299**

 ### 3.What is the hostname of the computer?
-I used the `SOFTWARE` file to get the hostname of the computer
+I used Regripper to extract the information from the `SOFTWARE` file into readable text file, the files location \Windows\System32\config\

 #### Registry Path:
 > HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Control\ComputerName\ComputerName